 The Project Management Body of Knowledge (PMBOK) groups the processes used during the project life cycle into ten categores, the Project Management Knowledge Areas.

-The following project management infographic covers these groupings and the processes involved in each area of specialization.
+The following project management graphic covers these groupings and the processes involved in each area of specialization.

 1) Project Management Knowledge Areas

 A knowledge area is an area of specialization that includes a set of concepts, key words and activities specific to that particular field of project management.

 The project management process groups tell you what you have to know during each process of your project.